-- Formulating credit policies in consultation with business units, covering collateral requirements, credit assessment, risk grading and reporting, documentary and legal procedures and compliance with regulatory and statutory requirements; - Establishing the authorization structure for the approval and renewal of credit facilities.
+- Formulating credit policies in consultation with business units, covering collateral requirements, credit assessment, risk grading and reporting, documentary and legal procedures and compliance with regulatory and statutory requirements.
+Chief Risk Officer (CRO) covers the overall risk appetite for the bank, including that of Credit Risk. - Establishing the authorization structure for the approval and renewal of credit facilities.
 Authorization limits are allocated to various credit committees.
 Larger facilities require approval by management as appropriate; - Reviewing and assessing credit risk: Credit Risk Management department assesses all credit exposure in excess of designated limits, prior to facilities being committed to customers.
 Renewals and reviews of facilities are subject to the same review process; - Limiting concentration of exposure to counterparties, geographies and industries - Developing and maintaining the risk grading in order to category exposures according to the degree of risk of financial loss faced and to focus management on the attendant risk; the risk grading system is used in determining where impairment provisions may be required against specific credit exposures.
 Risk grades are subject to regular reviews; and - Reviewing compliance of business units with agreed exposure limits, including those for selected industries, country risk and product types.